datosh/some-action/.github/docs/README.md

 [softprops/action-gh-release](https://github.com/softprops/action-gh-release)
 for a maintained action to interact with releases.

 ## Sigstore

 Multiple ways of creating signatures & storing artifacts are possible.

 [Installation](https://docs.sigstore.dev/cosign/installation)

+### Fulcio

+Enables using OIDC identities, instead of long-lived key pair with explicit trust.

+Currenly not used in this PoC.

 ### Verification \w public key, signature & artifact